KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ## Putting it all together

-Looking back at the [iOS privacy vulnerarbilities mentioned before](https://krausefx.com/privacy), what if we’re not talking about evil developers trying to trick their users….
+Thinking back about the iOS privacy vulnerarbilities mentioned before (iCloud phishing, location access through pictures, accessing camera in background), what if we’re not talking about evil developers trying to trick their users….
 What if we talk about attackers that **target you, the iOS developer**, to reach millions of users within a short amount of time?

 ### Attacking the developer